| | | | |

 This has potential for self-monitoring.
 It would be nice if there was another option for the "give praise" that was customizable.
 It could say, "pay yourself" or "Are you working?"

-| ***** | 2Do By Guided Ways
+Guided Ways

-| My favorite scheduling application.
+My favorite scheduling application.
 Tabs and to-do's within tabs.
 Sound, pictures, alarms and more

-| | This app does not necessarily target the disability population, but is incredibly flexible and has many features.
-Fits right into Structured Teaching practices.
 Add tabs for each schedule item and within each, add steps to the task or sub-tasks.
 Add high quality recordings, pictures, alarms and much more.
 Ideal for schedules with built-in work systems.
-The picture you see is a Boardmaker icon that I took a screenshot of (cmd/shift/4) and put into iTunes.

 An animated pencil crosses off finished items.

-| It would be nice if pictures could be resized to be visible as mini-thumbnails without being cropped.
+It would be nice if pictures could be resized to be visible as mini-thumbnails without being cropped.
 It would be nice if pictures could be added to tabs.

 It would be nice if a set of to-dos could be on a separate "page" so that there can be an AM set and a PM set.